Broad Street Cycles is a full-service bike shop in Victoria, BC.

 - believe in bikes and the people who ride them;

-- ride, race and evaluate the latest bikes, components and products;
+- ride, race and test the latest bikes, components and products;

 - promote cycling by hosting weekly road and cross group rides, organizing races and collaborating with community groups including Stuckylife.